Quick Questions? Email Us

 • Larger strollers may need to be checked at the counter

-On some long-haul flights, Aer Lingus offers bassinets.
+On some long-haul flights, Aer Lingus offers bassinets for infants.

-• Infant must meet weight and size limits
+• The infant must meet weight and size limits

 • Infants cannot sit in emergency exit rows